Harmonicity and invariance on slices of the Boolean cube: Decomposing the slice

 \section{Decomposing the slice}

 In this section we describe two ways of decomposing the space of functions over the slice.
 One decomposition arises naturally from the harmonic representation: $f = \sum_{d \leq n/2} f^{=d}$.
 The corresponding decomposition of the space of functions is into the subspaces of homogeneous harmonic multilinear polynomials of degree $d$, for $0 \leq d \leq n/2$.
-We call this decompositon the \emph{coarse decomposition}, and discuss it further in Section~\ref{sec:coarse-decomposition}.
+We call this decomposition the \emph{coarse decomposition}, and discuss it further in Section~\ref{sec:coarse-decomposition}.
+This decomposition is the underlying reason for results such as Theorem~\ref{thm:spherical}, Lemma~\ref{lem:transpositions}, and Lemma~\ref{lem:spherical-derivative}

 The coarse decomposition can be refined into a distinguished basis of the space of functions over the slice, known as the \emph{Gelfand--Tsetlin basis}, which is described in Section~\ref{sec:gelfand-tsetlin}.
+This decomposition has been used by the first author~\cite{F} to simplify the proof of Friedgut's junta theorem for the slice, due to Wimmer~\cite{Wimmer}.

+This section assumes basic knowledge of the representation theory of the symmetric group, such as the one provided by Chapter~2 and Chapter~8 of Diaconis~\cite{Diaconis}.